 It should be noted that there are risks outside of the defined project scope that are excluded from the cost estimate and contingency.
 Examples of such risks include:

-- Costs for skilled labor and qualified resources (e.g., engineers, contractors, construction workers, specialty consultants), materials, or other commodities increasing significantly over the project duration, beyond the escalation included in the revenue requirement. - Significant changes to the project scope as a result of the environmental and/or regulatory review of the project.
+Costs for skilled labor and qualified resources (e.g., engineers, contractors, construction workers, specialty consultants), materials, or other commodities increasing significantly over the project duration, beyond the escalation included in the revenue requirement.